-Description of state's strategic vision and goals for preparing an educated and skilled workforce (including preparing youth and individuals with barriers to employment) and for meeting the skilled workforce needs of employers, including goals relating to performance accountability measures based on primary indicators of performance described in section 116(b)(2)(A), in order to support economic growth and economic self-sufficiency, and of how the state will assess the overall effectiveness of the workforce investment system.
+Description of state's strategic vision and goals for preparing an educated and skilled workforce (including preparing youth and individuals with barriers to employment) and for meeting the skilled workforce needs of employers, including goals relating to performance accountability measures based on primary indicators of performance described in Section 116(b)(2)(A), in order to support economic growth and economic self-sufficiency, and of how the state will assess the overall effectiveness of the workforce investment system.

-Describe the strategies the State will implement, including sector strategies and career pathways.
+Describe the strategies the state will implement, including sector strategies and career pathways.

-On July 22, 2014, President Obama signed the Workforce Innovation and Opportunity Act (WIOA) providing a framework for Governors and states to make changes to their workforce systems.
+On July 22, 2014, President Obama signed the Workforce Innovation and Opportunity Act (WIOA) providing a framework for governors and states to make changes to their workforce systems.
 The federal law sets the parameters for the workforce system which is an integral part of the commonwealth's ability to serve job seekers and employers.
-WIOA will enable the commonwealth to align workforce priorities across multiple partners, training providers, employers and others to ensure we are creating a skilled workforce for today and the future.
+WIOA will enable the commonwealth to align workforce priorities across multiple training providers, employers, and other partners to ensure we are creating a skilled workforce for today and the future.

-An effective workforce development system will be built on a foundation of alignment, innovation, employer engagement, accountability structures and improved data.
+An effective workforce development system is built on a foundation of alignment, innovation, employer engagement, accountability, and improved data.
 Pennsylvania will look beyond WIOA to set broad goals for a comprehensive workforce development system that increases the number of "jobs that pay," expands the number of "schools that teach" the skills necessary to succeed in college and careers, and is a model of "government that works."
 We will do this by designing and implementing a workforce development system that addresses three core challenges facing the workforce system:

-- The workforce system in general, and education and training providers in particular, are not well aligned with the needs of employers who provide jobs that pay. - Too many workforce programs operate in their own individual silos rather than being integrated into an overall system that allows leveraging multiple funds to better serve employers, job seekers and incumbent workers. - The workforce system lacks a support structure of training programs and employer peer-learning opportunities, including apprenticeship programs and Industry Partnerships, which enables and encourages more employers to invest in their workers and implement best organizational practices that create more jobs that pay.
+- 1. The workforce system, and education and training providers are not well aligned with the needs of employers who provide jobs that pay. - 2.
+Too many workforce programs operate in their own individual silos rather than being integrated into an overall system that leverages multiple funds to better serve employers, job seekers, and incumbent workers. - 3.
+The workforce system lacks a support structure of training programs and employer peer-learning opportunities, including Registered Apprenticeship programs and Sector Partnerships, which enables and encourages more employers to invest in their workers and implement best organizational practices that create more jobs that pay.

-Pennsylvania will provide the highest quality of service to job seekers, incumbent workers and employers by addressing these challenges through well-coordinated approaches at the state and local levels.
-System access will be enhanced through the use of technology and creative partnerships with community organizations and other service providers.
+Pennsylvania will provide the highest quality of service to job seekers, incumbent workers, and employers by addressing these challenges through well-coordinated approaches at the state and local levels.
+System access will be enhanced using technology and creative partnerships with community organizations and other service providers.
 While access will be improved for all job seekers and incumbent workers, the provision of services and training will be focused on those most in need and hardest to serve.